-- Applicants for ACC-Assisted Units that are accepted for occupancy will pay rent in accordance with applicable federal regulations. - Any unsatisfactory history of meeting financial obligations, including but not limited to the payment of rent and outstanding judgments or a history of late payment of bills as outlined below, will be reviewed carefully and may, in Management's discretion, be grounds for rejection.
+- Management will assess the applicant's financial ability to pay rent.
+Management will consider income ratios in the context of the applicant's credit, employment history, and potential for increases in income.
+The duration of prior employment history should be a minimum of one year.
+The foregoing provisions of this Section (IX) shall not apply to applicant's for ACC-Assisted Units, who, if accepted for occupancy will pay rent in accordance with applicable federal regulations. - 2.
+Any unsatisfactory history of meeting financial obligations, including but not limited to the payment of rent and outstanding judgments or a history of late payment of bills as outlined below, will be reviewed carefully and may, in Management's discretion, be grounds for rejection: